Easy DIY Christmas Garlands to Transform Your Holiday Decor

 I actually created my first garland using felt for a Valentine’s Day heart garland.
 If you can make a heart garland, then why not a Christmas tree garland?

-Steps to Make These Cute Christmas Garlands
+Steps to Make These Easy Christmas Garlands

 The great thing about felt and felt balls is that they come in dozens of colors.
 Felt balls come in different sizes, too.

 My color theme for Christmas this year is red and white, so I ordered the cutest red felt balls with designs from Etsy, but they are available on Amazon, too.
 Red felt is available online and at your local craft stores.
+Felt balls come in a multitude of colors so you aren’t limited.

 *denotes items I already had on hand